 From its inception until very recently when it announced the Valhalla, Aston Martin stayed true to the basic GT car layout.
-Apart from several highly experimental 4-doors built under the Lagonda brand, Aston Martin followed the formula of a 2-door sports car with the engine in the front.
+Apart from several highly experimental 4-doors built under the Lagonda brand, the company followed the formula of a 2-door sports car with the engine in the front.

-During the times when Aston Martin was an independent company, its sports cars of the yesteryear were powered by inline-four, inline-six, and V8 engines.
-The iconic DB5 sported a massive 4.0-liter straight-six and so did the DB6 and the DBS, another emblematic ride from the 007 universe.
+During the times when they were an independent company, its sports cars of the yesteryear were powered by inline-four, inline-six, and V8 engines.
+The iconic DB5 sported a massive 4.0-liter straight-six and so did the DB6 and the DBS, another emblematic ride from the 007 universes.
 A change to V-shape engines came with the 1969 DBS V8, becoming a standard for the company.

 By the early 1990s, luxurious GT coupés were all about twelve cylinders.
 Jaguar and Ferrari have had them decades before, but Mercedes-Benz and BMW joined into this exclusive club with the C140 CL and the E31 8 Series.
 In spite of producing superb sports cars, Aston Martin started losing ground to the competition again.

 Under Ford’s ownership, V12 power was introduced, first in the 1999 DB7 V12 Vantage, later followed by the Bond-worthy Vanquish.
 A new era for the distinguished marque started in 2003 with the opening of a new purpose-built factory in Gaydon.
-The factory enabled Aston Martin to resume assembling its own engines, taking over from Cosworth which still casts the engine blocks and the heads.
+The factory enabled them to resume assembling their own engines, taking over from Cosworth which still casts the engine blocks and the heads.

-The V12 became a staple for Aston Martin with the introduction of the DB9, also appearing in the DBS and the V12 Vantage.
-In 2007, Aston Martin went through another ownership change and was led by a consortium consisting of David Richards of Prodrive, Adeem Investment and Investment Dar from Kuwait, and an American investment banker John Singers, with Dr. Ulrich Bez as the CEO.
+The V12 became a staple for the company with the introduction of the DB9, also appearing in the DBS and the V12 Vantage.
+In 2007, the company went through another ownership change and was led by a consortium consisting of David Richards of Prodrive, Adeem Investment and Investment Dar from Kuwait, and an American investment banker John Singers, with Dr. Ulrich Bez as the CEO.

 Development of the Aston Martin One-77

-Aston Martin couldn’t have chosen worse timing for developing and marketing its ultimate car.
-In 2008, the world was hit by the hardest recession since the Great Depression, and all of a sudden, presenting a million-pound ultra exclusive car didn’t seem like the most viable move.
+They couldn’t have chosen worse timing for developing and marketing its ultimate car.
+In 2008, the world was hit by the hardest recession since the Great Depression, and all of a sudden, presenting a million-pound ultra-exclusive car didn’t seem like the most viable move.

-Still, Aston Martin was adamant to carry on with the celebration, gradually offering glimpses of their newest work of art at the three most prestigious car shows in Europe.
+Still, they were adamant to carry on with the celebration, gradually offering glimpses of their newest work of art at the three most prestigious car shows in Europe.
 The first act was at the 2008 Paris Motor Show, where a veiled full-scale model was shown, revealing only the front right side of the car.

-For the second-act reveal, Aston Martin went to the 2009 Geneva Motor Show, displaying a rolling chassis and an uncovered mockup.
-A month later, in April 2009, the One-77 functional prototype got the Award for Concept Cars and Prototypes at the Concorso d’Eleganza Villa d’Este, a fitting third act crescendo for Aston Martin’s brightest star.
+For the second-act reveal, they went to the 2009 Geneva Motor Show, displaying a rolling chassis and an uncovered mock-up.
+A month later, in April 2009, the One-77 functional prototype got the Award for Concept Cars and Prototypes at the Concorso d’Eleganza Villa d’Este, a fitting third act crescendo for the company’s brightest star.

-Offered at 1 million pounds each, the One-77 aimed at the highest automotive echelon, and in spite of a crumbling economy, Aston Martin sold off the whole run during the 2009-2012 production span.
+Offered at 1 million pounds each, the One-77 aimed at the highest automotive echelon, and in spite of a crumbling economy, they sold off the whole run during the 2009-2012 production span.

-So, what exactly drew seventy-seven people towards this Aston Martin?
+So, what exactly drew seventy-seven people towards this vehicle?
 We’re here to explain by covering each and every aspect of this noble car and the traits that made it unparagoned.

 The naked internals of the Aston Martin One-77 displayed at the 2009 Geneva Motor Show offered a detailed display of advanced methods used in constructing the upcoming flagship car.

-In creating the rigid chassis that could handle the power of the bespoke V12 engine, Aston Martin collaborated with Multimatic, an independent company possessing world-leading expertise on carbon composites.
+In creating the rigid chassis that could handle the power of the bespoke V12 engine, they collaborated with Multimatic, an independent company possessing world-leading expertise on carbon composites.